patterns-app/patterns-devkit/README.md

 ### Features:

  - **Reusable modules and components**
-   There are hundreds of `pipes`, `d-schemas`, ready to plug into pipelines in the Dags Repository
+   There are hundreds of `pipes`, `schemas`, ready to plug into pipelines in the Dags Repository
     [Coming soon].

     - Connect Stripe data to LTV models